jfpettit/flare/README.md

 ```
 ## Examples

-These are under development, but one is done!
-There is an example training REINFORCE on CartPole.
+There are a few example files demonstrating training REINFORCE on CartPole, A2C on Acrobot, and PPO on LunarLander and CartPoleSwingup.
 With the repository installed:
 ```
 cd rl-pack/examples
-python reinforce_cartpole.py --watch --plot --save_mv
+python [PATH_TO_EXAMPLE_PYTHON_FILE] --watch --plot --save_mv
 ```

 The ```--watch```, ```--plot``` and ```--save_mv``` tags are optional.
-They represent whether you want to watch the agent playing CartPole after it is done training, whether you want to plot the reward earned over training after training is done, and if you'd like to save a video of your trained agent, respectively.
+They represent whether you want to watch the agent in the environment after it is done training, whether you want to plot the reward earned over training after training is done, and if you'd like to save a video of your trained agent, respectively.

 ## Details